What is mercury?

 President Trump and EPA Administrator Andrew Wheeler are actively fighting to undermine, weaken, and ultimately unravel these lifesaving standards.
 This puts our health at risk.
 The Trump and Wheeler anti-regulation agenda is toxic for people.

 Moms have had enough.
 EPA Administrator Wheeler must go.

 Moms Clean Air Force fought to get the Mercury and Air Toxics Standards (MATS) established and implemented — and we are fighting now to protect them from being undermined by the Trump Administration.
-We have helped thousands of moms submit comments to the public docket on the dangerous proposal undermining the MATS; we brought dozens of moms to DC to testify in person at the one public hearing on the MATS proposal in March, 2019; we convened experts to discuss the impacts of the proposal with the media; we hosted a congressional briefing about the rollback with Senator Tom Carper (DE); we testified before congress about the importance of keeping our mercury standards strong; and we have conducted dozens of meetings with lawmakers to educate them on the health and economic impacts of weakening the mercury standards in their states, as well as the benefits that their states have gained from the MATS.
+We have helped thousands of moms submit comments to the public docket on the dangerous proposal undermining the MATS; we brought dozens of moms to DC to testify in person at the one public hearing on the MATS proposal in March, 2019; we convened experts to discuss the impacts of the proposal with the media; we hosted a congressional briefing about the rollback with Senator Tom Carper (DE); we testified before congress about the importance of keeping our mercury standards strong; we worked with Congresswoman and pediatrician Kim Schrier (WA-08) and other members of Congress on a bipartisan amendment that would have blocked the EPA from finalizing its rule; and we have conducted dozens of meetings with lawmakers to educate them on the health and economic impacts of weakening the mercury standards in their states, as well as the benefits that their states have gained from the MATS.